 Should You Choose A Solar PPA Or Lease?

-In general, a solar PPA is more flexible and less expensive than a lease, providing more cost savings and quicker access to the environmental benefits of clean energy.
+Both solar PPAs and leases offer advantages that an outright purchase of a solar array does not.
+In general, a solar PPA is more flexible and less expensive than a lease, providing more cost savings.
 With a PPA, you’ll avoid the burden a lease may create should you decide to move.

 Explore Solar Options With The Experts